olcf/SingularityTools/Titan/BaseExample/README.md

 export PATH=$PATH:/usr/local/cuda/bin
 export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:/usr/local/cuda/lib:/usr/local/cuda/lib64
 ```
-The `CUDA Toolkit` can be installed using the `NVIDA` provided installation utility; The driver itself is excluded as it will be maintained by the host OS.
+The `CUDA Toolkit` can be installed using the `NVIDA` provided installation utility; The driver itself is excluded as it is maintained by the host OS.
 Care must be taken to ensure that the container makes available compilers which are compatable with `CUDA/7.5` and sets up appropriate environment variables.

 ```
 # Persist PATH and LD_LIBRARY_PATH to container runtime